 Although a person with an undergraduate nursing degree will have no trouble finding employment, to advance in this field it usually is necessary to obtain a master’s degree.
 Graduate entry-level nursing programs are available for those students who have earned a baccalaureate degree.
 Graduate programs in nursing include a master’s of science (M.S.), doctor of nursing (N.D.) and doctor of nursing science (D.N.Sc.).
 For these programs, an applicant must have a minimum grade point average of 3.0.
 The graduate record exam (GRE) and an interview are required.
-Prerequisite course work includes human anatomy and physiology (Biology 211 and 312), microbiology (Biology 314), inorganic chemistry (Chemistry 112) and organic chemistry (Chemistry 111).
-Coursework in psychology (110, 235, 242 or 243), sociology (110 or 115), English (110 and another English course), and statistics (Mathematics 120 or Psychology 211-212) are recommended.

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.

 As a student at Ripon, you will be assigned a faculty adviser based on your area(s) of interest.
 You will meet with your faculty adviser throughout your time as a student to discuss your current aspirations, plan your course schedule and plot a future trajectory.
-Staff in the Office of Constituent Engagement and Career Services help to match your interests to concrete goals and construct a plan for success, offering support through three stages of career development – planning, exploration and search.
-Student Support Services provides tutoring and additional academic and skill development, as well as tools to help with note-taking, exam preparation, goal-setting and time management.
-Mentors in the Collaborative Learning Center provide in-depth, one-on-one or group mentoring for students about class projects and college-level writing, and can share problem-solving strategies to overcome academic obstacles.Advising at Ripon
+We also work collaboratively with Ripon College Career and Professional Development to help match your interests and skills to concrete goals and construct a plan for professional success offering personalized career counseling, off-campus learning opportunities and an online job board with potential to connect with local, national and international employers.
+Our collaboration with Student Support Services provides tutoring and additional academic and skill development, as well as tools to help with note-taking, exam preparation, goal-setting and time management.
+Likewise, Mentors in the Franzen Center provide in-depth, one-on-one or group mentoring for students about class projects and college-level writing, and can share problem-solving strategies to overcome academic obstacles.Advising at Ripon